encukou/py3c/doc/source/reference.rst

         .. c:member:: char *m_name

+            Name of the new module

         .. c:member:: char *m_doc

+            Documentation string, or NULL

         .. c:member:: Py_ssize_t m_size

             Set this to -1.
 (Or if your module supports :c:func:`subinterpreters <py3:Py_NewInterpreter>`, use 0)

         .. c:member:: PyMethodDef m_methods

+            Pointer to a table of module-level functions

+        Four more members are provided.
+        Under Python 2, set them to NULL.
+        (In a global ``static`` structure, you can leave them out unless you want to avoid warnings about unitialized members):

+            .. c:member:: m_slots
+            .. c:member:: m_traverse
+            .. c:member:: m_clear
+            .. c:member:: m_free

     Python 3: :c:type:`(provided) <py3:PyModuleDef>`